nuha-95/learn-fastapi-quizapp/README.md

 A simple backend project to manage quiz questions and choices, built using **FastAPI**, **SQLAlchemy**, **Pydantic**, and **PostgreSQL**.

-This project is beginner-friendly and includes a custom-built **interactive terminal-style documentation UI**, which helps explain how the stack works in a fun way.
+This project is beginner-friendly and includes a custom-built **interactive terminal for documentation**, which helps explain how the stack works in a fun way.

 ---